roytang/blog/content/post/2022/03/weeknotes-03-20/index.md

 - Putin's invasion of Ukraine is now in its 4th week.
 - PH: The first comelec-sponsored presidential debates were last night, with one notable absence.
 I didn't feel the need to watch the debates this year ([unlike in 2016 where I posted live commentary](/tags/pilipinasdebates2016/)).
 I feel like the choices are much more clear-cut for this election and watching them would be a waste of time for me personally.
 It's good for the undecideds though.
 - PH/Covid: Cases remain low, but we no longer have daily case updates from the DOH.
+- PH/Politics: I spent a good chunk of the evening watching [the livestream of the Leni-Kiko rally in Pasig](https://www.youtube.com/watch?v=2jq-bBPPuzc).
+Reportedly more than 100,000 people flooded the streets of Ortigas.
+I wish I could have been there.
+The energy of the people in the rally is enough to give me a bit of hope for the future.

 ### Links of Interest